moshetanzer/nuxt-browser-to-server-logs/README.md

 [![License][license-src]][license-href]
 [![Nuxt][nuxt-src]][nuxt-href]

 A handy Nuxt module to forward browser console logs to server terminal — ideal for debugging with AI terminal agents (e.g., claude code etc).
+Even if you are not using an AI tool this is so useful - you only have to have your terminal open and you see all logs there instead of hvaing to constantly open browser logs :)

 - [✨ &nbsp;Release Notes](/CHANGELOG.md)